jlinoff/pam/README.md

 [Enable Editable Field Name](#enable-editable-field-name) preference.

-It is not enabled by default to avoid confusion between the "name" input and the "value" input as shown below.
+This capability is not enabled by default to avoid confusion between the "name" input and the "value" input as shown below.
+Normally only the "value" input is shown.

 Typically there is no reason to change record field names on a per record basis.
 It is better to add the new record fields to the default list in the preferences.

 <img src="www/help/pam-change-field-name.png" width="400" alt="change-field-name">

-> Don't do this because it might be confusingto users.
-> Instead create a new pre-defined record as described above.

 ##### Record Field Types